 3 Yahya urged Ayub to go through the political process; this fanned the political opposition.
 4 Yahya persuaded Ayub's ministers to take a position against partial martial law although there was a precedent to use partial martial law to dampen political agitation.

-The effect of these components in Yahya's strategy was to isolate Ayub at this critical point in his career and to form a de facto coalition between Yahya and other army generals, Ayub's ministers and Z.A.Bhutto against Ayub
+The effect of these components in Yahya's strategy was to isolate Ayub at this critical point in his career and to form a de facto coalition between Yahya and other army generals, Ayub's ministers and Z.A.Bhutto against Ayub 1968 Sheikh Mujibur Rahman was arrested with junior army, airforce and naval officers for conspiracy to organize East Pakistani secession from Pakistan.
+This was known as the Agartala Conspiracy Case which was subsequently abandoned Yahya insisted that Mujib should be shown as the main accused in this case.

-Sheikh Mujibur Rahman was arrested with junior army, airforce and naval officers for conspiracy to organize East Pakistani secession from Pakistan.
-This was known as the Agartala Conspiracy Case which was subsequently abandoned opposition to the Ayub regime and to West Pakistan and it contributed to popular opposition to Ayub.
-Here the Pakistani Army watched the show and did not aid civil authority to restore public order.
-Here Yahya's strategy was to stoke the political fires and to watch an emerging drama.
-Here the Pakistani Army under Yahya (the Commander-in-Chief) sabotaged the Pakistani government of Ayub by encouraging political instability, by allowing it to continue and thereby encouraging the demoralization of the Ayub regime and an erosion of its public image.
-Here the Yahya group was distancing itself from the Ayub regime.

-Yahya insisted that Mujib should be shown as the main accused in this case.
 Ayub and his civil advisers did not like Yahya's approach and deleted Mujib's name from the list of main accused.
 Yahya restored the name.
-This radicalized Bengali favour direct elections, adult franchise, state of emergency, the release of students, to gain power for a new coalition the lifting of restrictions on political activity, the release of Sheikh M. Rahman, and the dissolution of One Unit and provincial autonomy

-Events
+This radicalized Bengali Events Intervention strategy opposition to the Ayub regime and to West Pakistan and it contributed to popular opposition to Ayub.
+Here the Pakistani Army watched the show and did not aid civil authority to restore public order.
+Here Yahya's regime.